 The Board conducts an annual self-evaluation to determine whether it and its committees are functioning effectively.
 The Nominations Committee receives comments from all directors and report annually to the Board with an assessment of the Board's performance.
 This assessment is discussed with the full Board following the end of each fiscal year.
 The assessments focus on the effectiveness and composition of the Board and each Board committee, the Board's interaction with Company management, the Board's standards of conduct, and the performance of each individual director.
-In fiscal 2021, the self-evaluations revealed that Board members desired further improvements in communication with Company management and felt that the Board composition would benefit from additional directors with technical expertise.
-The Board has taken steps to address both areas of feedback, including increasing outreach to management and appointing Ms. Kummrow to bolster the Board's technical expertise.
+In Fiscal 2022, the self-evaluations revealed that Board members desired further improvements in communication with Company management, with a focus on strategy, and felt that the Board could benefit from an improved orientation process and more continuing education opportunities.
+The Board has taken steps to address the feedback, including increasing outreach to management.